kingzamzon/docs/docs/intro/what-is-lit-protocol.md

 1. **Encryption and Access Control** : Lit enables the client-side encryption and decryption of data by utilizing on or off-chain conditions, without relying on a centralized key custodian.
 Get started with [encryption and access control](../sdk/access-control/intro.md).

 2. **Programmable Signing** : Lit can be used to program complex [signing automations](https://spark.litprotocol.com/automated-portfolio-rebalancing-uniswap/) or provide [seamless wallet onboarding](https://www.youtube.com/watch?v=HeD3RdqAvVM&t=2s) experiences using Programmable Key Pairs (PKPs) and Lit Actions.
-PKPs are MPC wallets generated and distributed across the Lit network, while Lit Actions are JavaScript functions dictating when, why, and what a PKP wallet will sign.
-Get started with [PKPs and Lit Actions](../sdk/wallets/intro.md).
+PKPs are multiparty computation wallets generated and distributed across the Lit network, while Lit Actions are JavaScript functions dictating when, why, and what a PKP wallet will sign.
+Get started with [programmatic signing](../sdk/wallets/intro.md).

 ## Use Cases